Dale Partridge: Women

+Race

+Partridge opposes interracial marriages, although his wife is Mexican American.

+In June 2026, while giving a sermon at his church, Partridge called for the return of African colonization.
+He claimed that God assigned Africans, as descendants of Ham, to be ruled over by Whites, Europeans, Asians, Jews, and Arabs, whom he claimed are the descendants of Shem and Japhet.

+LGBT issues

 Partridge has spoken out against what he perceives as the influence of what he calls the "transgender movement" on children.
-In 2022, as an alternative to Drag Queen Story Hour, Partridge hosted “Pastor Story Hour” in his Arizona hometown.
-That year, he released a children's book, Jesus and My Gender, in which Partridge affirms what he sees as the biblical model for gender.
-He has also been outspoken about traditional male and female roles in the church, as well as a proponent for headcoverings for women during worship.
-In 2023, he became senior pastor at King's Way Church in Prescott, Arizona, which holds to the Westminster Confession of Faith.
+In 2022, as an alternative to Drag Queen Story Hour, Partridge hosted "Pastor Story Hour" in his Arizona hometown.
+That year, Partridge released a children's book, Jesus and My Gender, in which he affirms what he sees as the biblical model for gender.

-In 2024, Partridge made a series of tweets arguing that "in a Christian marriage, a wife should vote according to her husband’s direction."
+The Holocaust and Israel

+In August 2026 on the subject of Jewish activities in Germany during the Weimar Republic and Nazi Germany, Partridge said the country had been "attacked from within by grossly immoral Jewish forces during the Weimar Republic" and that the "Nazi movement terrified the Jews because it represented a powerful form of Christian nationalism."